Web www.pburch.net

 Nylon

 Surprisingly, nylon, which is a truly synthetic fiber, happens to dye quite well with the same acid dyes that work on wool and other animal fibers, in addition to dyes that work on polyester.
+Acid dyes are more washfast on nylon than disperse dyes are.
 For more information on dyes for nylon, see Dyes for Protein Fibers.
 You'll want to test a swatch before committing yourself to the project, as nylons vary.
-Nylon can also be colored with a type of fabric paint called 'Pigment dye'.

 Spandex